Savings .com.au

 First home buyers in Australia

-Despite what you might have heard on social media or from your co-workers, things are starting to look a bit better for first home buyers in Australia.
-According to Australian Bureau of Statistics data (ABS) released in September 2022, lending to first home buyers occupied a market share of 27.4%.
+Despite what you might have heard, things may be starting to look up for first home buyers in Australia.
+According to Australian Bureau of Statistics (ABS) data, first home buyer lending accounted for 36.6% of all new owner occupier home loans in September 2024.

 How much is the First Home Owner Grant?